AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents: Ariadne cognitive architecture

 \section{Ariadne cognitive architecture}

-To test utility of AriGraph world modelling method we propose a cognitive architecture called Ariadne.
+To test utility of AriGraph world modelling method we propose an agentic architecture called Ariadne.
 Ariadne agent interacts with an unknown environment to accomplish a goal set by a user.
 Throughout this process, at each time step, the agent learns a world model, plans and executes actions.
 Ariadne has \textit{long-term} memory stored as AriGraph and \textit{working} memory containing information for current planning and decision making.

 Given an observation the agent updates world model and retrieves semantic and episodic knowledge from AriGraph to working memory.
 Working memory is also populated with a final goal description, current observation, history of recent observation and actions.
 At the planning stage, Ariadne agent uses content of working memory to create new or update existing plan as a series of task-relevant sub-goals, each accompanied by a concise description.
 The planning module also evaluates the outcomes of actions based on feedback from the environment after each action at step $t-1$, adjusting the plan accordingly.